odoo/owl/doc/v3/owl/reference/scope.md

 - the promise chain settles and is garbage-collected normally;
 - you see `AbortError` in DevTools rather than a silently-stopped coroutine.

-The `onWillStart` / `onWillUpdateProps` hook runners catch `AbortError` silently when the scope is dead — nothing reaches `onError`.
+The `onWillStart` hook runner catches `AbortError` silently when the scope is dead — nothing reaches `onError`.
 If you want to handle the abort explicitly, wrap the body in `try/catch` and check `err.name === "AbortError"`.

 ## Running Code in a Captured Scope